 If you are wondering how many tradelines you need, remember that the power of tradelines is always going to be relative to your current credit file and it is important to consider what will be the best fit for your specific situation.

 In some situations, it may be important to maximize results using multiple powerful tradelines, such as when you are trying to accomplish a major goal or when there are serious hurdles to overcome.
 In other cases, one good tradeline might be all you need.

-In simplest terms, it is always best to overshoot your goal and stick with the highest quality tradelines within your budget, and remember that usually, age is key.
+In simplest terms, the safest option is always to overshoot your goal and stick with the highest quality tradelines within your budget, and remember that in most cases, age is key.
 If budget is a big concern, then it’s usually best to just buy one of the highest quality tradelines your budget allows.

 What are your thoughts on this article about how many tradelines to buy?
 We would love to hear your feedback, so leave a comment below!